gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

 ## Prerequisites

 1. Start **Kafka** and **Redis** on localhost using default ports by your preferred means:
-   * Try the [docker-compose](./docker-compose.yaml) file if you have docker available - `docker-compose -f ./docker-compose.yml up`
+   * Try the [docker-compose](./docker-compose.yaml) file if you have docker available - `docker-compose -f ./docker-compose.yml up -d`
      ***or***
    * Kafka must be listening to `http://localhost:9092`, see the [Kafka Quickstart Guide](https://kafka.apache.org/quickstart)
    * Redis must be listening to `http://localhost:6379`, see the [Redis Quickstart Guide](https://redis.io/topics/quickstart)